Satellile/yara/readme.md

 Yara
 =======

 Yara is a companion tool for [ComfyUI](https://github.com/comfyanonymous/ComfyUI), based in the terminal.

-Yara can:
+It can:

-- **Pause queue generations via saving/loading them to files**
+- **Pause queue generations by saving/loading them to files**
-- **Delete batches of queued generations by their number/ID**
+- **Cancel queued generations by their number/ID**
+- **Toggle sleep mode, to prevent your computer from going to sleep and halting ComfyUI**
 - **Examine the prompts and models in the running/pending queue**
-- **Toggle sleep mode, to prevent your computer from going to sleep and stopping ComfyUI**
 - **Wait until all jobs/prompts are finished, estimating the remaining time**
-- **Create a small always-on-top window that displays the latest generated image**
+- **Create an always-on-top window to display the latest generated image**
-- **Check the embedded generation data in an image**
+- **Display an image's embedded generation data**
 - **Help download from CivitAI**